Tina Turner, rock and roll icon, dead at 83

 Tina Turner, a soul and rock powerhouse known for her octave-defying voice and mesmerizing stage moves, has died at the age of 83.

-Her death was announced in a statement on her official Facebook page, but offered no details about the cause.
+She died Wednesday in her home in Switzerland after a long period of illness, according to a statement from her publicist.
 In her 2018 memoir, Tina Turner: My Love Story, Turner detailed a litany of health issues she had dealt with since 2013, including a stroke, intestinal cancer and kidney failure.
 Her second husband, Erwin Bach, donated a kidney to her in 2017, saving her life.

 In a recording career that spanned six decades, Turner found fame both as a solo artist and in a duo with her first husband, Ike Turner.
 With the latter, she was inducted into the Rock & Roll Hall of Fame and became a staple of the U.S. pop and R&B charts in the 1960s and '70s.
 The duo's high-energy soul and rock was informed by Tina's disparate vocal influences.
 She grew up listening to country music, but had many idols: '50s R&B singers LaVern Baker and Faye Adams; gospel great Mahalia Jackson and rock pioneer Sister Rosetta Tharpe; blues legend B.B.
 King; and soul greats Ray Charles and Sam Cooke.
 Accordingly, she had a malleable and versatile voice, and could unleash a scalding rock growl, or dip into her lower register and sing the smoky blues or velvety R&B numbers.
 One of Ike & Tina's most well-known songs, "River Deep, Mountain High," was even a Phil Spector-produced, orchestral-gospel triumph.